 Variable name Definition ln(output) Natural logarithm of gross output.
 Mean education level The weighted (by hours) mean education level of the employees in the firm.
 High educated hours $(\%)$ The percentage of hours worked by employees with at least a HBO diploma.
-ICT total hours The total hours worked by individuals that en- joyed a ICT education within the estimation period.
+ICT total hours The total hours worked by individuals that en- joyed a ICT education within the estimation pe- riod.
 TFP Cobb-Douglas The natural logarithm of TFP estimated with the restricted profit function with a Cobb- Douglas production function.
 TFP Translog The natural logarithm of TFP estimated with the restricted profit function with a Translog production function.
 Labour productivity Gross output divided by labour hours.
-Labout productivity VA Markup Value added divided by labour hours.
-The firm level markup estimated using the pro- duction function approach applied in van Heuve- len et al. (2021).
+Labout productivity VA Value added divided by labour hours.
+Markup The firm level markup estimated using the pro- duction function approach applied in van Heuve- len et al. (2021) .
 Mean age The mean age of the employees of the firm weighted by hours.
-Std. dev. of age The standard deviation of the age of the em- Modian ago Median are of the employees of the firm Median age weighted by hours.
+Std. dev. of age The standard deviation of the age of the em- ployees of the firm weighted by hours.
+Median age Median age of the employees of the firm weighted by hours.
 Flex hours The number of hours worked by employees with a flexible contract.
 Fixed hours The number of hours worked by employees with a fixed contract.
-Wage Total wage cost divided by the number of hours.
+Wage Total wage cost divided by the number of hours and its cost share.
+We use the estimated elasticity of the CD production function (see the detailed explanation in van Heuvelen et al., 2021).